- Article Quotes

 “ASUG members can now think of S/4HANA as being fully “Fiori-ized” to prove a consistent user experience across the business suite.”

-No that is untrue, an Sven Denecken knew this the moment he said it.
+No that is untrue, and Sven Denecken knew this the moment he said it.
 Fiori only **covers** parts of S/4HANA, not all of S/4HANA.
-Actually this is relatively easily verified.
+Actually, this is relatively easily verified.

 This is covered in the article.

 “We have covered the entire 1610 suite with Fiori now,” says Sven Denecken, SAP SVP for product management.
 While previously if users were savvy enough they could find some Web GUI in S/4HANA 1511, that’s nearly impossible in 1610.”

 This is an easily verifiable inaccuracy.
 It is quite easy to find areas of S/4HANA with no Fiori coverage.